Frequently Asked Questions

 (13) What are the procedural rules that govern appeals to the EAB from a permit decision?

-Agency regulations at 40 C.F.R.
-Part 124 Subpart A, and in particular 40 C.F.R. § 124.19, contain procedures for appealing RCRA, PSD, UIC, and NPDES permit decisions.
-Procedures for appeals from permits issued under the Clean Air Act's acid rain program are set forth at 40 C.F.R.
-Part 78.
+Agency regulations at 40 C.F.R. part 124 subpart A, and in particular 40 C.F.R. § 124.19, contain procedures for appealing RCRA, PSD, UIC, and NPDES permit decisions.
+Procedures for appeals from permits issued under the Clean Air Act's acid rain program are set forth at 40 C.F.R. part 78.
 Procedures for appeals from Clean Air Act title V operating permits are set forth at 40 C.F.R.
 Part 71.

 The Board’s Standing Orders may set forth additional procedural requirements for appeals of permit decisions.